propavingk/LamportLens/ROADMAP.md

 - A `--rate-schedule` command that prints the SIMD-0437 step table from `docs/RATE_SCHEDULE.md` in machine-readable form, so tooling can pin a step without parsing documentation.
+- First-class support for re-auditing a snapshot under every step at once, which today means six invocations and a diff.